BillyZac/slippy-map/README.md

 # Tomnod map

 Explore a map of the globe.
-When you find a spot you're interested in, click it and see the latest satellite imagery at that point.
+Click a spot and we'll show you the latest satellite imagery for that location.

 [The map is deployed here.](https://slippy-map.firebaseapp.com/)